annieoo/datacleaning/README.md

    - source(“run_analysis.R”)
    - The script will run and generate a tidy data set called “TidyData.txt”.

-how to read the tidy data set
+How to read the tidy data set
 - the data set is in text format.
 Simply double click on the file to open and view the data.
 - to make it more readable, open the file with MS-Excel.
 A sample tidy data set in excel format called “TidyData_excel.xlsx” can be download from the Github repository (https://github.com/annieoo/datacleaning).
 - you may read the file using R.